- Public Schools in Switzerland

 - Features of pre-school education in Switzerland

-- Features of primary education in Switzerland for foreign children
+- Features of primary education in Switzerland for foreign students

 - Infrastructure and equipment in Switzerland's primary schools, meals and student accommodation

-- Peculiarities of raising children in private boarding houses in Switzerland
+- Peculiarities of raising students in private boarding houses in Switzerland

-- Specificity of education in secondary school in Switzerland for children of foreigners and Russian schoolchildren
+- Specificity of education in secondary school in Switzerland for foreign students

-- The cost of education in Switzerland for foreign and Russian schoolchildren
+- The cost of education in Switzerland for foreign students

 - Features of the process of admission to secondary schools in Switzerland